mowito/mowito_amd64/docs/source/how_to_use_husky.rst

 B. Running Navigation with no Map (SLAM) / Navigation to create Map
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-            0. Start the simulator, on one terminal:
+            0. Source the workspace

-                  ``roslaunch husky_gazebo husky_playpen.launch``

-            1. One a new terminal
+                  ``source ~/mowito_ws/devel/setup.bash``\

-               then follow on of the three ways to run the robot without map
+            1. Now use one of the three ways to run the robot without map

                   1.1. **Navigation, by giving goals through the rviz**: